doggomanic/phdlgui/README/ANTIVIRUS_FLAGS.md

 Porn Fetch unfortunately gets flagged by Antivirus Software and even by your browser.
 Sometimes you won't even be able to download Porn Fetch.

+this is forked use at your own risk i am not in charge i hav ejust moidfied it to my will

 ## The Reason

 The reason for this is, that Porn Fetch isn't signed.
 Signing is the process of digitally verifying that a file is from a